Anticipatory Bail In Punjab: Process, Grounds and What Courts Check

 Final Word

-Anticipatory bail in Punjab is now governed by Section 482 BNSS and is available where a person has real reason to believe they may be arrested for a non-bailable offence.
-The application can be moved before the Court of Session or the Punjab and Haryana High Court, and the court may impose conditions such as cooperation with investigation.
+Anticipatory bail in Punjab is a legal remedy for a person who has a real reason to believe they may be arrested in a non-bailable case.
+It can be sought before the Sessions Court or the Punjab and Haryana High Court, and the court may grant protection subject to conditions designed to preserve both liberty and the investigation.
+The real question is not simply whether an accusation exists, but whether the court is satisfied that pre-arrest protection is justified on the facts of that particular case.

 Previous